-Students may be awarded no more than 45 credit hours through prior learning assessment, unless required by a specific program of study within the Maricopa Community Colleges.
-Exceptions include evaluated credit from post-secondary institutions and military credit as indicated on joint service transcripts.
-Credit awarded for prior learning does not count as hours in residence for graduation requirements.
+Associate degree seeking students may be awarded no more than 45 credit hours through prior learning assessment, unless required by a specific program of study within the Maricopa Community Colleges.
+Up to 60 credits earned through PLA can be applied to a bachelor's degree.
+Evaluated credit from post-secondary institutions and military credit as indicated on Joint Service transcripts, Community College of the Air Force, and Air University are not included in this credit limitation.
+Evaluated credit and credit awarded for prior learning does not count as hours in residence for graduation requirements.
+Please refer to 2.3.9 General Graduation Requirements.
 Exceptions to this institutional policy must have prior written approval of the Program Director, Department/Division Chair, or designee and documentation of rationale and approval included as part of the admission process and/or application to graduate.
 No more than 20 credit hours may be applied to the Arizona General Education Curriculum (AGEC).
 Please direct questions about Prior Learning Assessment at the Maricopa Community Colleges to the Admissions and Records/Enrollment Services Office.